Linear Barcode ActiveX Control & DLL

 End Sub

-5. Use the control as a DLL - The following code loads the barcode control and prints without it being placed on a form:
+5. Use The Control as a DLL - The code below loads the barcode control and prints without it being placed on a form:

 Dim BC